mustafagonul/c-notes/README.md

 - **Declaration :** They are statements made to give information to the compiler that it will use at compile time.
 - **Definition :** Declarative statements that allow the compiler to allocate memory.
 - **Variable declaration format :** *<typed_words> <variable_name> <;>*
-- Only 63 characters can be used in naming.
-The 52 lowercase and uppercase letters, numbers, and underscore in the English alphabet.
+- Only 63 characters can be used in identifying.
+Lowercase and uppercase letters in the English alphabet, numbers, and underscore.
 - Variable names have no length limit in C, but the compiler must consider the first 31 characters of the variable name.
 - The words signed and unsigned can be used alone without type keywords.
 In this case, it is assumed that a variable of type int has been declared.
 - If there is more than one type keyword in the declaration statement, the order of their spelling is not important.
 But in terms of readability, it has become a tradition to use the keyword indicating the sign first and then the keyword indicating the type.